OzzyProjects/datalink_layer_sniffer/README.md

 **NEW RELEASE - WORK IN PROGRESS**

-**Linux libpcap sniffer being able to sniff all TCP, IP, ICMP, ARP, IGMP and some frames from OSI Layer 2/3.**
+**Linux libpcap datalink layer sniffer being able to sniff all TCP, IP, ICMP, ARP, IGMP and some frames from OSI Layer 2/3.**

+Right now, it can manage **Ethernet, 802.1x and Linux SLL datalink frames (more to come)**

 **It works also as a string extractor, displaying in output file revelant strings**